Bouillon2Poulet/Beyond-Mondrian/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 We worked as a team of 3 on this "Thomas was alone" like game. <i>Beyond Mondrian</i> uses basic functionalities of  Mike Bithell's original game and takes them further by adding new stuffs such as levels, moving platform, musics and visual elements.
-Created for an IMAC school project, we are proud to present you the fruit of a one month labour.
+Created for an IMAC school project, we are proud to present you the fruit of a one month labour :smile:
 We also want to shout out Steeve and Enguerrand who has been great helps during the development.

-This README will help you through installation and use of <i>Beyond Mondrian</i>
+This README will help you through installation and use of <i>Beyond Mondrian</i>.
-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+This README has been done thanks to <a href="https://github.com/othneildrew/Best-README-Template">othneildrew's Best README Template</a>, big up :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>